Philadelphia Visitors Center

 National Museum of American Jewish History

 101 S. Independence Mall East, Philadelphia, 215-923-3811.
 Tues.-Fri.
 10-5, Sat. & Sun.
-10-5:30.
+10-5:30, open some holiday Mondays.
+Memorial Day-Labor Day, open Wed. until 8pm, pay-what-you-wish after 5pm.
 Adults $12, srs. and ages 13-21 $11, 12 and under free.
 Museum traces the history of Jewish life in America from 1654 to present through state-of-the-art interactive media, historical objects, photographs, films and hands-on walk-through period environments.
 Underlying their story is the central theme of America's promise of freedom, democracy and opportunity for immigrants.
 Docent tours and talks daily; cafe; gift shop on-site or online.

 Family Second Sunday Workshops, Sept.-May.
 Drop in anytime 1-4pm for craft, touchable artifacts and gallery activities geared for families with children ages 5 and up.
 Contact email@example.com, 215-898-4016.